27 Surprisingly Healthy (and Tasty!) Super Bowl Recipes

 MORE: 50 Appetizers That Will Be the REAL Super Bowl Winners

-Below, we compiled 27 excellent recipes that will keep you and the rest of the game-watchers full and happy—without quadrupling the number of calories an average person should eat in a day.
+Ahead, we compiled 27 excellent recipes that will keep you and the rest of the game-viewers full and happy—without quadrupling the number of calories an average person should eat in a day.
 Besides, sweet potato skins and baked hummus bites aren’t as good as Domino’s—they’re better.